-You can access this page by clicking on the Who’s viewed your profile section of the box located in the top left corner of your homepage.
+With the new LinkedIn user interface you can access the Who’s viewed your profile page by clicking on section of the box located in the top left corner of your homepage.

 Once on your Who’s Viewed Your Profile page, what you see will be dependent on whether you have a free or Premium account.

-With a Premium account, not only will you see everyone who has viewed your profile in the last 90 days, but LinkedIn also provides you with additional info to the left side of the list.
+With a Premium account, not only will you see everyone who has viewed your profile in the last 90 days, but LinkedIn also provides you with additional info.

 LinkedIn not only indicates if your views have increased or decreased over the last week but also offers several ways you can filter the list such as: